 - Drop the Hammer: It has a surface-to-orbit rocket for a head.

-- God Senator: Which combined with how divinity works in her setting resulted in her becoming a Physical God.
+- God-Emperor: Which combined with how divinity works in her setting resulted in her becoming a Physical God.

 - I Shall Taunt You: It draws the target's next attack to her.

 - Luckily, My Shield Will Protect Me: An enormous hard light barrier can protect her allies as well.

 - Mighty Glacier: She packs impressive defenses and powerful abilities, but has incredibly low initiative.